chaos-polymtl/lethe/doc/source/examples/dem/granular-mixer/granular-mixer.rst

 Solid objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this subsection, the floating meshes are defined.
 We can use dealii or gmsh to create the floating meshes.
 At the moment, solid objects (floating meshes) in Lethe have to be defined using triangular (simplex) meshes.
 Only triangular 2D meshes of 3D surfaces in the dem_3d solver are presently supported.
 Quadrilateral 2D meshes of 3D surfaces and 1D mesh of 2D surfaces are not supported at the moment.
-For each floating mesh, we need to specify a ``translational velocity``, a ``angular velocity``, and a ``center of rotation``.
+For each floating mesh, we need to specify a ``translational velocity``, an ``angular velocity``, and a ``center of rotation``.
 In this example, we only need an angular motion of the impeller.
 Note that the ``center of rotation`` of the impeller is at 0, 0, 0.

 .. code-block:: text